camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-2. As the script suggests, replace the environment variables within the `camunda-values.yml`.
+2. As the script suggests, replace the environment variables within `camunda-values.yml`.

 ### Deploy Camunda 8

-1. From the terminal context of `aws/dual-region/kubernetes` execute:
+From the terminal context of `aws/dual-region/kubernetes`, execute the following:

 ```bash
 helm install $HELM_RELEASE_NAME camunda/camunda-platform \